Mets' Lindor bailed out by Alonso, wins it in 10th vs Giants - NewsBreak

 Mets' Lindor bailed out by Alonso, wins it in 10th vs Giants

-Lindor lined a walk-off single in the 10th after a big reach by Alonso bailed him out in the top of the inning, and the New York Mets beat the San Francisco Giants 5-4 Tuesday to open a doubleheader.
+NEW YORK (AP) — Francisco Lindor lined a walk-off single in the 10th after a big stretch by Pete Alonso bailed out him and the Mets in the top of the inning, and New York beat the San Francisco Giants 5-4 Tuesday to open a doubleheader.

 Replays showed Alonso just barely held the base with his right foot — Alonso jumped for joy when a freeze frame appeared on the video board — and umpires overruled the safe call.
 The grab kept Adam Ottavino (1-0) in line for the win.

-Lindor lifted his average to .289 with nine RBIs in 11 games — a strong start for the $341 million man's second season in Queens.

-“Linny seems to be dealing us what we need about every time,” Showalter said.
+Nimmo began the 10th as the Mets' automatic runner after a late double switch in the top of the inning — a move allowed by umpires that drew an argument from Giants manager Gabe Kapler.
+If the swap hadn't been granted, New York would've been stuck with backup catcher Tomás Nido at second.

-Two of baseball's best teams early this season, the Mets (8-3) and Giants (7-3) were each set to play at least 18 innings in one day for the first time since 2019.
-Pandemic-era seven-inning doubleheaders are gone, but automatic runners in extra innings remain.
+Two of baseball's best teams early this season, the Mets and Giants were each set to play at least 18 innings in one day for the first time since 2019.
+Pandemic-era seven-inning doubleheaders are gone, but automatic runners in extra innings remained.

-The Mets nearly ended it in the ninth, when Giants closer Camilo Doval walked Eduardo Escobar and Robinson Canó leading off.
-Pinch-hitter Luis Guillorme — clean-shaven after years with a long beard — sacrificed them to second and third, but Doval gathered himself and struck out Travis Jankowski and pinch-hitter Dominic Smith swinging to force extras.
+The Mets nearly ended it in the ninth, when Giants closer Camilo Doval walked Eduardo Escobar and Robinson Canó leading off the ninth.
+Pinch-hitter Luis Guillorme — clean shaven after years with a long beard — sacrificed them to second and third, but Doval gathered himself and struck out Travis Jankowski and pinch-hitter Dominic Smith swinging to force extras.

 Neither Cobb nor Megill quite lived up to the standards set by their rotations this season.